 5. Enjoy the vibrant arts and cuisine scene.

 Communities across the state offer plenty to do after 5 p.m. and on the weekends, from live music venues to art crawls and signature festivals.

 It was the phenomenal restaurant scene, though, that surprised Lisa Buckentine, a dairy commodities trader who boomeranged back to her home state with her husband and is now living in Council Bluffs.

 “I’m a big foodie, and I’ve been super impressed with the quality of food and the restaurant scene in rural Iowa,” Buckentine says.

 6. It’s easy to get around in Iowa.

 Moving to Iowa also means you will have a variety of living options to choose from – all of which offer elbow room, shorter commute times and more time to spend with family and recreate.
 The average commute time is under 20 minutes, meaning more time can be spent on trails or trying out new restaurants.

-Livability: This is Iowa was developed to augment the state’s ongoing efforts to inspire consideration of Iowa as a place to live and work.
-To request a physical copy of Livability: This is Iowa, visit HERE.
+To request a physical copy of the guide visit HERE.
 A digital version of the guide can also be found HERE.